 Why is My iPhone Storage Full When I Have iCloud?

-When you bring out your phone to snap a picture and receive that obnoxious pop-up alerting you that you can’t take a picture because the iPhone is complete, there are few things more infuriating.
-It will take no photographs or videos unless you free up some space.
-Don’t worry, though, because deleting data to free up space on your phone doesn’t have to be a time-consuming or frightening task.
+When you bring out your phone to snap a picture and receive that obnoxious pop-up alerting you that you can’t because the iPhone is complete, there are few things more infuriating.
+The phone will not take photographs or videos unless you free up some space.
+Don’t worry, though, because deleting data to free up space on your phone doesn’t have to be time-consuming or frightening.

 Your iCloud storage may quickly fill up if you’ve only recently bought one of the greatest iPhones in the blink of an eye.
 Images, movies, and other things can soon fill up your Apple ID’s complimentary 5GB of storage or one of the more significant amounts.
 You can pay a monthly charge.
-As an alternative to purchasing extra iCloud storage or using one of the finest cloud storage services, you may begin by deleting unnecessary files from your iCloud account.
-This post will discuss why my iPhone storage is full even though I have iCloud.
+Alternatively, you can purchase extra iCloud storage or use one of the finest cloud storage services, and you may begin by deleting unnecessary files from your iCloud account.
+This post will discuss why my iPhone storage is complete even though I have iCloud.

 Why Is My iPhone Storage Full When I Have iCloud?

-Your iPhone storage is full in the case when you have iCloud if you didn’t set Optimize iPhone storage properly.
-To fix the problem, please go to Settings, then iCloud and Photos (see image below) and enable iCloud Photo Library.
+If you have iCloud and didn’t set Optimize iPhone storage properly, your iPhone storage will be complete.
+To fix the problem, please go to Settings, then iCloud and Photos (see image below), and enable iCloud Photo Library.
 Make sure you check “Optimize iPhone Storage.”
-Finally, delete pictures, videos, apps, and data to free space.
+Finally, delete pictures, videos, apps, and data to free up space.

 Fix problem iPhone Storage Full When I Have iCloud

-Now, you will not have problems anymore.
-In my case, I had full iPhone storage and an almost empty iPhone iCloud and I didn’t have these two options checked.
-In the future, your iCloud will be loaded gradually and images and videos storage will be optimized.
+You will not have problems anymore.
+In my case, I had full iPhone storage and an almost empty iPhone iCloud, and I didn’t have these two options checked.
+In the future, your iCloud will be loaded gradually, and image and video storage will be optimized.

 In-Sufficient Internal Storage

-The first step in deleting files from iCloud is determining what files are taking up most of the space.
+The first step in deleting files from iCloud is determining what files take up most of the space.
 Navigate to iCloud in the settings app and click Manage Storage.
-The bar chart at the top of the page shows the various file formats taking up all of your iCloud storage space.
-Most Apple customers’ storage capacity is used for backups, images, and texts.
+The bar chart at the top of the page shows the various file formats that take up your iCloud storage space.
+Most Apple customers’ storage capacity is for backups, images, and texts.
 To see precisely how much iCloud storage each of your installed apps takes up, go to the bottom of this page.

 Old Messages